kimiekomi/articles/git-github3.md

 <br>

 Some developers may choose to be more involved with the rebase process by rebasing in interactive mode.
 Interactive rebase provides users more control over a branch's commit hisotry by performing dedicated actions on individual commits.
 To enter interactive mode, run the ```git rebase -i <branch name>``` command (with the receiving branch's name).
 Git will then open a text editor with a list of all the commits that will be moved to the receiving branch.
-At this point, you have several to perform which include:
+At this point, you have several commit altering options, including:

 - ```p <commit>``` : (pick) use commit
 - ```r <commit>``` : (reword) use commit change commit message